vincentkam/mongo-csharp-driver/Docs/reference/content/reference/driver/crud/client_side_encryption.md

 final release (which will support MacOS and Linux).
 {{% /note %}}

-## libmongocrypt

-`libmongocrypt` is a required component for client-side field level encryption and is included in the `MongoDB.Libmongocrypt` package.

 ## mongocryptd configuration

-`libmongocrypt` requires the `mongocryptd` daemon / process to be running.
-A specific daemon / process uri can be configured in the `AutoEncryptionSettings` class by setting `mongocryptdURI` in the `extraOptions`.
+Client-side field level encryption requires the `mongocryptd` daemon / process to be running.
+A specific daemon / process uri URI be configured in the `AutoEncryptionSettings` class by setting `mongocryptdURI` in the `extraOptions`.

 More information about `mongocryptd` will soon be available from the official documentation.